 Pro-Life is: Anti-War

 Being pro-life also means being against war.
 How can we claim to champion life while destroying lives with military weaponry?
 Does Christ not command that we love our neighbors and enemies?
 Does “loving” our neighbors mean that we drop bombs on them or that we only consider our “neighbors” to be people we like and get along with?
-Not always, but Democrats are often more likely to resist advocacy for war than their Republican counterparts, and this is highlighted rather well by President Obama, who has ended his Republican predecessor’s pointless war in Iraq, significantly drawn-down forces in Afghanistan and consistently sought diplomatic and non-military solutions with Iran and other would-be hostile nations.
+Not always, but Democrats are often more likely to resist advocacy for war than their Republican counterparts, and this is highlighted rather well by President Obama, who has ended his Republican predecessor’s pointless war in Iraq, significantly drawn-down forces in Afghanistan and consistently sought diplomatic and non-military solutions with Iran and other would-be hostile nations like Iran and North Korea.
 Contrast this with candidate Romney (and John McCain before him) who always indicate nothing but criticism for President Obama’s preference for diplomacy and have favored an ill-defined “tougher” approach on Iran.
 I suspect that this is either useless political rhetoric or a prelude to yet another needless military endeavor for the United States (and one that could perhaps trigger a world-war type event between Israel and its Western allies on one side, and Iran and the rest of the Muslim world on the other).
 Either way, war is not the way of Christ.
 In recent decades, Democrats have gotten this right, not Republicans.

 Pro-Life is: Anti-Death Penalty